Carbon-Cycle-Initiative/letters/FAQ.md

      The fossile fuel extractors are like the main valves.
 We have to close them, the faster the better.

+# Legal

+* Q: Can we actually enforce the reduction schedule?
+* A: We have no other choice than to try.
+We can obviously only do it with the support of lots of people.
+The percentage of people 'alarmed' about climate change in recent polls (3/2020) should be largely sufficient to have a significant impact.

+* Q: Are existing laws sufficient to enforce the reduction schedule?
+* A: Yes, we do believe so, at least in a number of countries.
+There are laws against endangerment of life or environment which could apply.
+Generally, managers who knowingly put the success of their company in jeopardy would be committing an offense.

+* Q: Aren't you trying to change laws retroactively?
+* A: It's sufficient to apply existing laws NOW and change them if necessary to enforce the reduction schedule.
+We do think that a strong moral responsibility of companies in the fossile fuel business exists, because the dangers of CO2 in the atmosphere have been publicly known for at least 40 years now.
+Managers of big international companies should be held to very high moral and legal standards.
+For the same reason, we don't think that any advance notice is necessary.

 # Effects of elevated atmospheric CO2 levels besides global warming

 * Q: Is CO2 toxic?